 1. Sunflower Tattoo Meaning

 Sunflower tattoo is more than just a beautiful design; it’s way much more than that.
 And we must say, sunflower tattoo meaning is profound and pleasanter than you thought.

-First of all, the yellow color of the flower gives it’s meaning a touch of happiness, friendship, and intelligence.
-In Chinese mythology, the sunflower tattoo is associated with longevity, long life, and fortune.
+First of all, the yellow colour of the flower gives its meaning a touch of happiness, friendship and intelligence.
+In Chinese mythology, the sunflower tattoo is associated with longevity, long life and fortune.

 Next, according to Western culture, especially native American, the sunflower is believed to have a strong and close connection to the sun.
 And to them, the sun is an essential feature that helps them with harvesting and farming.
 Due to these beliefs, sunflowers resemble energy and fertility to many Americans.
 It’s also a symbol of love, a spiritual floral that is associated with the faith of God.

 Beautiful, vibrant, sunflower tattoo meaning is connected with all of these myths and beliefs, giving it the irresistible charm.
 Once you have witnessed a sunflower tattoo, you can’t stop falling for it.

 2. Sunflower Origin

 The flower was first found in sunny Mexico hundred years ago, during the ancient Incas empires.
 They used to worship the sunflower since they thought it represents the sun, their marvellous God.
 Then in the 16th century, sunflowers were brought to European countries and began to spread its beauty all over the world.